kevinashworth/aws-kevinashworth-com/_posts/2021/2021-10-24-redux-saga-patterns.md

 {% endhighlight %}

 Pretty neat, eh?
-If you are not used to function generators, having a while/true around probably looks weird.
+If you are not used to function generators, having a `while (true)` around probably looks weird.
 But it fits the purpose.
 Still, there is a even better way to do it: we can iterate more over this using another library helper shortcut.

 {% highlight javascript %}
-/* Where you register the sagas */ function* rootSagas () {
+/* Where you register the sagas */ function* rootSagas() {
   yield [takeEvery('company_change', changeCompanySaga)]
 }
 {% endhighlight %}